Bicycle touring: a family-friendly adventure

 Abundance of Grapes

 The best part of our trip (besides feeling so proud of my children’s efforts) was freely exploring each day on our own.
 Even though BikeTours.com had our back, we were free agents from sunup to sundown.
-We felt like pioneers, explorers, students (of maps and German phrases), and formed a stronger bond with our fellow man as well as the members of our own family.
+We felt like pioneers, explorers, students (of maps and German phrases), and formed a stronger bond with each other and our fellow man.